clairey-zx81/json-model/TUTO.md

 in definitions and as the root target type after (`@` property), and also includes a comment (`#`). `"$DATE"` is predefined to only allow valid ISO-formatted date strings.

-Special properties (`# $ @`) are used by JSON Model to extend models beyond simple type inference.
-The choice of short symbols avoids confusion with word-based property names used in typical JSON data structures.
+Symbol properties (`# $ @`) are used by JSON Model to extend models beyond simple type inference.
+The choice of short symbols avoids confusion with word-based property names found in typical JSON data structures.

 Sentinel characters are used at the beginning of strings to embed special semantics, such as regular expressions (`/`), references to named models (`$`) or scalar constants